lakshyjain2006-tech/gdg-spotify/README.md

 Mini-Progress Bar : A subtle mini-progress bar appears next to the currently playing song in the library list.
 This uses the audio.timeupdate event listener combined with CSS Variables (--progress-width) for smooth, real-time visual feedback, enhancing the UX.

-duration bar : u can also seprate song on the basis of time duration
+Duration bar : u can also seprate song on the basis of time duration

-now playing bar : u can see the  song details
+Now playing bar : u can see the  song details and it will resume from where u left the song

 and sorry if u feel baad about anything